-Many parents are confused about the NOS category and do not understand that NOS could actually be a good thing.
-If a child, adolescent, or adult is diagnosed with something that ends with NOS, the probability of that person “outgrowing” symptoms or not having the disorder at all is very high.
-For example, a moody adolescent who is diagnosed with mood disorder-NOS, may actually “outgrow” the disorder or get to an age where symptoms are no longer recognized as “diagnosable.”
-The same is often true for the PDD-NOS diagnosis for children thought to be on the autism spectrum.
-Prognosis is a bit brighter.
+It has been my experience that parents are confused about the NOS category and do not understand that NOS could actually be a good thing.
+If a child, adolescent, or adult is diagnosed with something that ends with NOS, the probability of that person “outgrowing” symptoms, exhibiting different symptoms, or not having the disorder at all is quite likely.
+For example, a moody adolescent who is diagnosed with mood disorder-NOS, may actually show signs of diminishing reactivity over time.
+In fact, symptoms of BPD (borderline personality disorder) in some individuals may diminish over time with age, experience, and treatment.
+The same is often true for the PDD-NOS diagnosis or for kids diagnosed with ADHD.

-It is often up to parents, families, and caregivers to become advocates for their children, adolescents, or adult family members.
-One of the most important weapons I encourage families to adopt is a learning spirit and open mind about our currently constructed mental health system.
+It is often up to parents, families, and caregivers to become advocates for their family members by educating themselves while humbly receiving the input of the clinician.
+One of the most important weapons I encourage families to adopt is a learning spirit and open mind.

 I wish you all the best